 After breakfast a 45 minutes walk takes place heading towards the springs which enters the soda lake on the eastern shores.
 After the exhausting heat and dust a rewarding dip adds to the enjoyment of the days adventures.
 Enjoy lunch in the springs and walk or drive back to camp.
 A late evening ride takes place, enjoying the cooler hours before darkness with good chances of seeing hyenas and jackals searching for food on the mud flats of the lake.

 Early morning departure, leaving the dry, desolate and hauntingly beautiful lake behind us, following the well know riverbed back to the lush, green grassland on the foot of Oldonyo L’Engai.
 The night is spent in a place now familiar to everyone.

 Natron Flamingo ride, Day 9

 Everyone wakes up after a good night’s rest.
 A sad farewell is due to happen, and everyone has to say goodbye to the camp crew.
-It is time to pack your bags and for the last time on this journey, together with your mount ride for another three hours to the airstrip, where a chartered plane is waiting to fly us all back to Arusha.
+It is time to pack your bags and for the last time on this journey, together with your mount ride to the airstrip, where a chartered plane is waiting to fly us all back to Arusha.

 Safari ends…for this time…

-To view more images for the Natron Flamingo ride, click here
+For images of our Natron Flamingo ride, click here

 To find out more about the safari please contact us on: [email protected]